Best Places to Visit in Bali: 31 Top Attractions, Temples, Beaches & Hidden Gems

-Planning a trip to Bali?
-This complete guide covers the best places to visit in Bali, from famous temples and rice terraces to beaches, volcanoes, islands, cultural villages, diving spots, nightlife, water sports, and hidden gems across the island.
+Planning a Bali trip?
+This complete travel guide highlights the best places to visit in Bali, including temples, beaches, rice terraces, volcanoes, islands, diving spots, cultural villages, nightlife, water sports, and scenic day trips from Seminyak.

 Bali is one of the most rewarding destinations in Indonesia because it combines living culture, Hindu temples, black- and white-sand beaches, jungle valleys, waterfalls, rice terraces, surf towns, volcano hikes, and elegant seaside resorts.
 Whether you stay 10 days, 2 weeks, or 3 weeks, Bali offers enough variety for every kind of traveler.